A stuntman was killed during the filming of the chariot race scene in the 1959 version of 'Ben-Hur' and that his death

 Another impressive and controversial scene in the 1926 version is the sea battle.
 Filmed at Livorno, Italy, it used hundreds of local extras, many of whom apparently lied about being able to swim.
 Friction was evident between the fascist and anti-fascist camps of the Italian cast.
 According to Brownlow, director Fred Niblo found a pile of sharpened swords on the deck of the pirate flagship

 During filming, the staged fire on one of the triremes got out of control, sending armor-clad extras overboard.
 Whether any died is debatable.
-Bosely Crowther (The Lion's Share, 1957) claims that no one died, although three men dressed as Roman soldiers showed up after being missing for three days.
+Bosely Crowther (The Lion’s Share, 1957) reports that no one died, although three men dressed as Roman soldiers showed up after being missing for three days.
 Others maintained that some deaths did occur but were covered-up by the studio.
-Brownlow again quotes Bushman as saying to Niblo, "My God, Fred, they're drowning, I tell you!" as they watched the catastrophe.
-Niblo supposedly answered, "I can't help it, those ships cost me $40,000 apiece."
+Brownlow again quotes Bushman as saying to Niblo, “My God, Fred, they’re drowning, I tell you!” as they watched the catastrophe.
+Niblo supposedly answered, “I can’t help it, those ships cost me $40,000 apiece.”
 Baxter accuses Crowther of falsifying the bloodier facts of

 The problems associated with the 1926 version and rumors of cover-ups prompted similar rumors in the press regarding the later film.
 Andrew Marton, director of the chariot scene in the 1959 version, exploded at a press conference, telling reporters that

 The early days of the film industry was particularly hard on stunt people.
 Baxter lists

 The following is a chronological listing of the stunts in the chariot race of the 1959